 Man, aren’t they gorgeous?

-What if we let go of who we *thought* we were, or what we *thought* we could only become, based on what we’ve already lived out or been taught about ourselves?
+What if we let go of who we thought we were, or what we thought we could become, based on what we’ve already lived out or been taught about ourselves?

 Let’s do that.

-Always seeking to discover beauty, always giving our best.
+Always seeking to discover beauty.
+Always giving our best.
 Always growing.

-The life where no matter what situations I’m planted in I roll with it, adapt to the surroundings, and BLOOM!
+That’s the kind of life I desire.
+The life where no matter what situation I’m planted in, I roll with it, adapt to my surroundings, and BLOOM.

 As a mother, I want to raise children who can do the same.
 It’s tough in this day and age.
 Not impossible, just tough.